XiaoMi/go-fds/README.md

 }
 ```

-For more sample, please look into `sample` package.
+For more sample, please look into `fds/fds_test.go` file.

 ## License